solita/solita.github.com/_posts/2020-03-05-reduce-boilerplate-with-records.md

 ### Download and Setup Java 14

-I wanted to test and play around with records and json serialization, so I
+I wanted to test and play around with records and JSON serialization, so I
 - downloaded [the early access build of JDK 14](http://jdk.java.net/14/),
 - extracted the tar.gz next to the other JDKs
 - and switched it on using [jEnv](https://www.jenv.be/):